 Part 3.
 Praia do Carvalho – Praia do Vale de Centianes, 2,5 km/1,5 mi

 The last part from Praia do Carvalho to Praia do Vale de Centianes is the least crowded.
 It’s a 2.5-kilometer stretch.
-I walked the Seven Hanging Valleys Trail on the 25th of April which is a public holiday in Portugal and still, there were not many people on this part of the trail.
+I walked the Seven Hanging Valleys Trail on a public holiday and there were few people on this part of the trail.
 There is a nice picnic spot in the forest at 4,6 km.
-I really enjoyed the last part because it was quiet.
+I enjoyed the last part because it was quiet.
 The parts of the trail go through the pine forest offering some shade.
 This part can be called the most challenging because of a long staircase leading up from Carvalho Beach and a couple of ascents and descents along the way.

 The highlights of the last part include several natural pits, Cabo Carvoeiro, several viewpoints, Alfanzina Lighthouse, Vale Suspenso Viewpoint, and Praia do Vale de Centianes.

 Weatherwise spring is our favorite time for hiking in Portugal.
-We’ve done several hikes and long-distance walks along the Portuguese Coast in April/May including the famous Fisherman’s Trail and the Coastal Route of the Portuguese Camino and always had great weather.
+We’ve done several hikes and long-distance walks along the Portuguese Coast in April/May including the famous Fisherman’s Trail, a beautiful coastal hike in the Western Algarve.

 From the second half of September to mid-November it is warm, mostly sunny, and far less crowded than in the summer.
 Just like the spring, it’s a good time for hiking.

 The winter months December to February are cooler and rainier but there are still plenty of sunny days.
-Except for the Christmas holiday overall that time of the year there are very few tourists from that point of view, it’s the best time to visit the Algarve.
+Except for the Christmas holiday overall that time of the year there are very few tourists.
 It’s a pleasant time for hiking the Seven Hanging Valleys Trail.
 You don’t have to worry about starting early or finding parking.

-- To find a parking spot, especially on weekends and during the peak season, it’s essential to arrive at the Marinha Beach parking early in the morning.
+8. To find a parking spot, especially on weekends and during the peak season, it’s recommended to arrive at the Marinha Beach parking early in the morning.

 Questions or Comments?